rparak/Unity3D_Robotics_EE/README.md

 ## Project Description:

-The Unity3D End-Effector Control project focuses on the integration and control of various types of end-effectors, including Robotiq, OnRobot, ABB Smart Gripper, and SMC's custom grippers,within the Unity3D environment.
-This project leverages the power of Unity3D, a robust game development engine, to provide a versatile and user-friendly platform for simulating, testing, and controlling a variety of robotic end-effectors.
+The project focuses on the integration and control of various types of end-effectors, including Robotiq, OnRobot, ABB Smart Gripper, and SMC's custom grippers, within the Unity3D environment.
+The project leverages the power of Unity3D, a robust game development engine, to provide a versatile and user-friendly platform for simulating, testing, and controlling a variety of robotic end-effectors.

 The motion parameters of a specific end-effector can be found in the following table.